nicolasochem/tzip/drafts/current/draft-consensus-key.md

 As a private baker, it is possible to put 90% of the funds in cold storage, in an account that delegates to the baker.
 This is however an imperfect substitute to this proposal, given that it still leaves 10% of the funds in the baker's account.
 It is also not doable for a public baker who may have 100% of their balance frozen.
 #### Why is the drain operation necessary?
 Isn't giving away your consensus key risky, even in the absence of a drain operation?

-Indeed, anyone with access to the consensus key has the ability to double sign, which can result in the delegate being slashed.
+Indeed, anyone with access to the consensus key has the ability to double sign, which can result in the baker being slashed.
 Shall the attacker have baking rights, they may inject the denunciation operation in their own block, stealing half of the frozen balance, while the other half is burned.

 Therefore, a rigorous baker will keep their consensus key secure and will not hand it off to an untrusted party.